Updated on 8 August 2017

 5 – Enrica Rocca Cookery School

-Enrica knows Venice like the back of her hand and is a skilled cook.
+If you’re looking for something a bit different to do in Venice, consider a cooking class.
+Enrica Rocca knows Venice like the back of her hand and is a skilled cook.
 When not catering for the most luxurious corporate and private events, she runs cookery classes from her colourful home.
 You’ll visit Rialto Food Market with her before rustling up some delicious dishes with real Italian flair.
 Her 2 daughters also teach you Italian cooking skills in Notting Hill, London.

 6 – The Bridge with No Parapet

 Feeling adventurous?
 If so then a walk over a bridge with no parapet could be right up your street.
 There used to be quite a few of these in Venice but these days there are only two left, Ponte de Chiodo in the quiet Cannaregio area and the other one is on the nearby island of Torcello.
-It’s actually very safe to walk over it and a lot of fun.
+It’s actually very safe to walk over it and one of the best sights to see in Venice.

 7 – All’Arco for typical cicchetti